Best Cross-Curricular Apps & Tools for Schools

 Connecting subjects improves how well students remember information.
 Research from Teaching Strategies shows a 23 percent better retention rate with integrated curriculums compared to isolated instruction.
 Students develop critical thinking skills 35 percent faster than they do in single-subject classrooms.

 Combining topics saves classroom time.
 Teachers struggle to fit every subject into the school day, and teaching multiple subjects at once covers more material.
-According to the YES Blog, a randomized controlled trial involving more than 14,000 students found cross-curricular integration produced significantly better outcomes in science and engineering than traditional methods.
+According to the, a randomized controlled trial involving more than 14,000 students found cross-curricular integration produced significantly better outcomes in science and engineering than traditional methods.

 Applying math to science concepts or historical events shows students exactly why they need specific skills.
 Active problem-solving replaces rote memorization and mimics real-life challenges.